The NEA is organising the 16th Information Exchange Meeting on Actinide and Fission Product Partitioning and Transmutation (16IEMPT).

 All accepted extended abstracts will be made available to the participants at the meeting.
 The official proceedings will be published afterwards.

-To ease and harmonise the submission and review process, all authors who submitted extended abstracts in 2020 or early 2021 need to resubmit them (after update, if needed) by completing the submission form.
+To ease and harmonise the submission and review process, all authors who submitted extended abstracts before March 2023 are kindly asked to resubmit them (after update, if needed) by completing the submission form.

 All participants (presenters and non-presenters) planning to attend the meeting will be invited to complete the registration form.
-Registration will be opened later on.
+Registration will open in July 2023.

 No registration fees will be charged.